gofed/gofed/ABOUT.md

 are run only on tests provided by unit-test subpackage, 'if go_arches' and 'if isgccgoarch' are under %package unit-test again.

+#### Generating spec file with %build section

+If you run 'gofed repo2spec' with --with-build option, build section is generated as well.
+It contains heads up with with_debug and with_bundled macros wrapping building parts of golang project.
+For example, setting build ID, setting GOPATH macro or choosing to correct compiler.

 #### Review request

 To get a new package into Fedora, review request has to be created.